nuuuwan/news_lk3_data/README.md

 *2024-09-25 15:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/102262/new-governors-appointed-by-the-president) · `en`

-Several new provincial Governors have been appointed by President Anura Kumara Dissanayake.
+President Anura Kumara Dissanayake has appointed new governors for nine provinces.

-They were sworn in before the President at the Presidential Secretariat in Colombo, a short while ago.
+They were sworn in before the President at the Presidential Secretariat in Colombo on Wednesday (25).

-Central Province - Prof. Sarath Abeykoon (former Vice Chancellor, University of Peradeniya)

-Northern Province - Nagalingam Vedanayagam (former Government Agent of Jaffna)
+• Mr. Sarath Bandara Samarasinghe Abayakon - Governor of the Central Province

+• Mr. Bandula Harischandra - Governor of the Southern Province

+• Mr. Tissa Kumarasiri Warnasuriya - Governor of the North Western (Wayamba) Province

+• Mr. Wasantha Kumara Wimalasiri - Governor of the North Central Province

+• Mr. Nagalingam Vethanayagam - Governor of the Northern Province

+• Mr. Jayantha Lal Ratnasekara - Governor of the Eastern Province

+• Mrs. Champa Janaki Rajaratne - Governor of the Sabaragamuwa Province

+The President’s Secretary, Dr Nandika Sanath Kumanayake, was also present at the occasion.

 ◼️